top of page

 In answering this regular question my stock reply is....

-Don't worry about the distance, focus on the amount of climbing we do each day
+Don't worry about the distance, focus on the amount of climbing you intend to do each day.
+Its not Florida!

-Typically I will recommend daily rides that cover between 1700M and 2500M per day (5500ft to 8500ft) however on the tougher days it can be well in excess of 3000M (10,000ft).
-I would normally suggest at least 2 Cols in one ride, and up to 4 Cols on some of the tougher days - all dependant on group mean ability.
+Typically I recommend daily rides that cover between 1700M and 2500M per day (5500ft to 8500ft) however on the tougher days it can be well in excess of 3000M (10,000ft).
+When desiging a week in the Alps I would normally suggest at least 2 Cols in one ride, and up to 4 Cols on some of the tougher days - all dependant on the group average ability.

-For example, I often ride the climb of the Colle San Carlos in the Aosta Valley which has been used in the Giro D'Italia.
-The San Carlos takes me an hour to cover 11km at an average gradient around 10%, after descending down into La Thuile for a quick Italian coffee, I will carry on to another 10KM to the summit of the Petit St Bernard Pass which summits at 2030M - please trust me when I say don't worry about the distance covered
+As an example, I often ride the climb of the Colle San Carlos in the Aosta Valley, Italy.
+Its been used in the Giro D'Italia.
+The San Carlos takes me just under an hour to cover 11km at an average gradient around 10% summiting at 1971M.
+After descending down into La Thuile for a quick Italian coffee, I will carry on for another 10KM to the summit of the Petit St Bernard Pass which summits at 2188M - After that I will descend back to the valley and please trust me that is more than sufficient for a days ride.

 ©BreatheBike.com